yodaxtah/Cube-Curb/README.md

     - Extract the textures from `upscale-textures-subfolders-set-1.zip` to the folder `.../upscale/textures`, such that you have new folders `.../upscale/textures/fatum`, ..., `.../upscale/textures/nieb`.
     - Extract the textures from `upscale-textures-subfolders-set-2.zip` to the folder `.../upscale/textures`, such that you have new folders `.../upscale/textures/ow`, ..., `.../upscale/textures/yves_allaire`.
 - If you have modifications in `packages`, `config` or `data`, make sure you backup your changes.
 - Download `packages`, and `data` (or `config`) folders from this repository; they contain the prebuilt config files, generated using the `util/convert_config.py` script.
 The folder `data` is only needed for Sauerbraten, the folder `config` is only needed for Tesseract.
-NOTE: You need to run a few `mklink`s for the Tesseract-Sauerbraten client; come back later for detailed instructions.
 - Paste these folders in `My Games/Sauerbraten/` and override the contents if necessary.
 This will add the files to the potentially already existing folders and override files whenever it already existed.
 - Start Sauerbraten, open any map and move towards a texture.
 It should look better.